jcelaya775/dotfiles/README.md

 # My dotfiles

-This directory contains the dotfiles for my system
+This directory contains the dotfiles for my system ([youtube video](https://www.youtube.com/watch?v=y6XCebnB9gs)).

 ## Requirements

-Ensure you have the following installed on your system
+Ensure you have the following installed on your system:

 ### Git